ioccc-src/winner/1994/horton/README.md

     right character.
 And for extra credit, try to figure out which character is at the bottom on this hint file.  :-)

     This confuses cb greatly.
-See gtplot.c for an unobfuscated/enhanced version.
+See horton.alt.c for an unobfuscated/enhanced version.
 To run this alternate version:

 	make horton.alt
 	./horton.alt A B C D

 	A, B, C, D are numeric arguments (try 3 2 1 0).

 ## Author's comments

     Run it with any 4 numeric arguments, e.g. prog 3 2 1 0.
 Play with the